Conditional Motional Squeezing of an Optomechanical Oscillator Approaching the Quantum Regime: Experimental Setup

-Light exiting the cantilever is incident on a balanced homodyne receiver for phase quadrature detection.
-Photo current from the homodyne receiver is digitized for analysis at a 2 MHz sampling rate using a Red Pitaya STEMlab 125-14.
-The detection efficiency $\eta$ from the cantilever to photo current is $0.42$ due to losses in optics, imperfect homodyne visibility, and the quantum efficiency of the photodiodes.
-The cavity efficiency, intracavity power and detection chain give a high measurement rate of $61$~kHz, which is $54\%$ of the mechanical frequency, enough to violate the equipartition of energy in the displacement and momentum quadratures.
+Light exiting the cantilever is directed to a balanced homodyne receiver for phase quadrature detection.
+The resulting photocurrent is digitized for analysis at a 2 MHz sampling rate using a Red Pitaya STEMlab 125-14 for subsequent analysis.
+The overall detection efficiency, $\eta = 0.42$, accounts for optical losses, imperfect homodyne visibility, and the finite quantum efficiency of the photodiodes.
+The combined effects of cavity efficiency, intracavity power, and detection chain yield a high measurement rate of 61~kHz, corresponding to 54\% of the mechanical resonance frequency.
+This rate is sufficient to violate energy equipartition between the displacement and momentum quadratures.